thierryk/aspect-ratio-via-css/README.md

-# AspectRatio
+# Aspect Ratio Via CSS
-A module for applying a desired aspect ratio to html elements (via CSS)
+Modules for applying a desired aspect ratio to html elements (via CSS)

+The only difference between the 2 modules below is the type of **hook** they sue:

+   * **[aspect-ratio-via-class-selector](https://github.com/thierryk/aspect-ratio-via-css/tree/master/aspect-ratio-via-attribute-selector)** relies solely on `attribute` selector
+   * **[aspect-ratio-via-class-selector](https://github.com/thierryk/aspect-ratio-via-css/tree/master/aspect-ratio-via-class-selector)** relies on a `class` selector

+**IMPORTANT**: If you are concerned with performance, I’d suggest you to choose the latter.